alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 ### Testing the domain

  When experimenting with the model, it might be feasible not to write tests at first.
-A lot of refactoring goes on in the beginning and TDD would only make refarctoring harder.
+A lot of refactoring goes on in the beginning and TDD would only make refactoring harder.
 However, once the code becomes pretty stable and we ar happy with our abstractions, we can add remaining tests and switch back to TDD.

 ### Entities and Value Objects